How is Atlas different from other credit cards?

 This is the question worth asking directly: is $8.99 a month worth it?

 At $1,850 in average annual savings, the math works out quickly.
-The fee covers membership, Smart Pay, fraud protection, and access to the full rewards program.
+The fee covers membership, automatic savings and payment tools, fraud protection, and access to the full rewards program.

-Compare that to the $200–$500 a year the average person pays in credit card interest, and the $8.99 is a different number entirely.
+Compare that to the $500-$800 a year the average person pays in credit card interest.6

 The Bottom Line